ELEVATE-Project/documents/src/docusaurus/notificationservice/settingup-notificationservice.md

 * Configure the sender's email ID.

-To set up Notification Service on a local system, do as follows:
+To set up Notification service on a local system, do as follows:

 1. Set up PostgreSQL.